 Business Cards Are Not Dead

-In my book, Pioneers of Digital, the fabulous Avinash Kaushik talks about how he tested his famous blog – Occam’s Razor – on his wife and fellow work colleagues in order to get their feedback before he went public with it.
+When it comes to business cards, I am reminded of a chapter in my book, Pioneers of Digital, where the fabulous Avinash Kaushik talks about how he tested his famous blog – Occam’s Razor – on his wife and fellow work colleagues to get their feedback before he went public with it.

-Well, when I started Delightful Communications, I decided to canvas industry peers about many aspects of my start-up including marketing and found that many people singled out business cards as a no-no. They’d scoff and say, “I don’t need to carry business cards, they’re out of date in this digital age.”
+Well, when I started Delightful Communications, I decided to canvas industry peers about many aspects of my start-up, including marketing.
+What I found was that many people singled out business cards as a no-no. They’d scoff and say, “I don’t need to carry business cards, they’re out-of-date in this digital age.”

-Curiously this happens to be a through-line in many people minds (having done some research on the interwebz), so I set out to prove them wrong and decided to focus on quality, impact and how they might improve my personal brand.
+Curiously, this happens to be a through-line in many people’s minds (having done some research on the interwebz).
+So I set out to prove them wrong and decided to focus on quality, impact, and how business cards might improve my personal brand.

-Beginning with their mini-cards, I actually designed several different versions and at a networking event would give people a choice, making a mental note of the design and colour scheme as we chatted.
+Beginning with their mini-cards, I actually designed several different versions and at a networking event would give people a choice, making a mental note of the design and color scheme as we chatted.